Coolzayen/ProxyHub/README.md

 Hi, welcome to ProxyHub!
 Our team (me, myself, and I) are commited to finding the best proxies so you can get the freedom you deserve.

-⚠️⚠️⚠️BE CAUTIOUS WHEN ENTERING PERSONAL INFORMATION INTO PROXIES AS THEY CAN EASILY STEAL PASSWORDS AND LOGIN DATA⚠️⚠️⚠️
+⚠️⚠️⚠️DO NOT ENTER PERSONAL INFORMATION INTO PROXIES AS THEY CAN STEAL PASSWORDS AND LOGIN DATA⚠️⚠️⚠️

 Disclaimer: